Docs/CMS Integrations/Shopify Integration

 Shopify Integration

 Connect iContentForge directly to your Shopify store to automatically publish AI-generated articles to your blog.
-This integration uses the Shopify Admin API to create and manage blog posts, allowing you to maintain a consistent content schedule without manual intervention.
+This integration uses the Shopify Admin REST API (version 2025-01) to create and manage blog posts.

 Prerequisites